nativejdb/nativejdbExamples/README.md

 1. Clone each repository to your machine:

 **Note:** `nativejdb` repository must be cloned at the same parent level as `nativejdbExamples` for Docker's volume to file system mapping to work.
-This repository make targets output the nativeimage executable and debug sources into `nativejdb`'s `/apps` directory.
+This repository `make` targets output the native image executable and debug sources into `nativejdb`'s `/apps` directory.

 ```shell
 git clone git@github.com:nativejdb/nativejdb.git (IF NOT CLONED ALREADY)
 git clone git@github.com:nativejdb/nativejdbExamples.git
 cd nativejdbExamples
 ```
+### Generating native image executable for an example application

 #### 1. Download GraalVM